mrleemon/indexhibit2-importer/readme.txt

 = Does this plugin import all the contents from an Indexhibit 2 site? = No, this imports exhibits and media files, but ignores links, sections, subsections and exhibit formats.

+= How are exhibits and media files imported into WordPress? = Exhibits are imported as pages and media files are imported as attachments attached to their corresponding pages.

 == Changelog ==

 = 0.1 =